A 501(c)(3) Public Charity

 • Instill art and artists in place

-• Create jobs, market, traffic, and tourism
+• Create jobs, market, and tourism

 • Programs in under-resourced areas